TysonAndre/LanguageServer-phan-neovim/README.md

 " call plug#end() "  uncomment if a section with plug#begin and plug#end does not exist already
 ```

+Many more settings for the Phan Language Server exist. [`:help LanguageServer-phan-neovim` will bring up documentation for these settings](doc/LanguageServer-phan-neovim.txt)

 I recommend adding the following to your Vim 8/Neovim settings as well:

 ```vim